FALL 2020 SEASON: PRINCETON DANCE FESTIVAL

-The first main event of the Program in Dance 2020-21 season will be an exciting and innovative virtual edition of the annual Princeton Dance Festival Reimagined, presented November 23 and December 3, 4 + 5, 2020.
+The first main event of the Program in Dance 2020-21 season was the exciting and innovative virtual edition of the annual Princeton Dance Festival Reimagined, presented November 23 and December 3, 4 + 5, 2020.

 Along with the entire global dance community, the Program in Dance is exploring the challenges of dance in a socially distanced world.
 How can we create new methods of dance and choreography for the online environment that reimagine frontiers of physical practice and the choreographic space?